 Not as consistently highly performing as other products

 Creates a lot of lather

 If you're shopping with an eye for eco-friendly ingredients, give this stain stick a close look.
 The formula comes in bar form.
-You lather and apply it directly to stains, and in our experience, it's incredibly easy to use, effective, and worth the money.
-Even though the price is slightly higher than the median price of the products we tested and considered, "the bar removed most of the stains, and there was very little left of those it did not," our tester noted—so, we consider it worth the splurge.
+You lather and apply it directly to stains, and it's incredibly easy to use, effective, and worth the price.
+Even though the cost is slightly higher than the median price of the products we tested and considered, "the bar removed most of the stains, and there was very little left of those it did not," our tester noted—so, we consider it worth the splurge.
 You can use it with most fabrics, including delicates, and it's fine to use in any water temperature, too.
-It boasts a "fresh clean scent," according to our tester, who described it as, "similar to Irish Spring bar soap, but not nearly as strong, and no chemical smell."
+It boasts a fresh clean scent, similar to an Irish Spring bar soap, but not nearly as strong, and no chemical smell.